 mcpserver-audit (CSA Project)

-ModelContextProtocol-Security/mcpserver-audit (~13 stars) audits MCP server source code for security vulnerabilities.
+ModelContextProtocol-Security/mcpserver-audit (~15 stars) audits MCP server source code for security vulnerabilities.
 Part of the Cloud Security Alliance’s MCP Security initiative, it scores findings using AIVSS (AI Vulnerability Scoring System) and maps to CWE categories.
-Useful for organizations that need to audit MCP servers before deploying them in regulated environments.
+The ecosystem has expanded to include mcpserver-builder (fixes vulnerabilities and builds secure code) and mcpserver-operator (deploys and operates servers securely with runtime controls).
+Still maturing — not yet a replacement for manual security review.

 Minibridge (Acuvity)

-acuvity/minibridge (~54 stars, Go, Apache 2.0) is a security bridge for MCP servers that adds TLS, client certificate validation, OPA Rego policy enforcement, OpenTelemetry tracing, and PII detection.
+acuvity/minibridge (~54 stars, Go, Apache 2.0, v0.8.0) is a security bridge for MCP servers that adds TLS, client certificate validation, OPA Rego policy enforcement, OpenTelemetry tracing, and PII detection.
+Now includes SBOM generation for tool integrity verification and tool mutation prevention — ensuring MCP servers cannot change their tool definitions during execution.
 For compliance teams, Minibridge provides the audit logging, authorization controls, and secrets redaction that production MCP deployments require.

 MintMCP

 MintMCP is a commercial gateway with SOC 2 Type II certification for its MCP infrastructure.
 It generates audit logs in SOC 2, HIPAA, and GDPR-compliant formats and provides exportable audit trails for every tool invocation.
+With the EU AI Act major applicability starting August 2, 2026, MintMCP’s comprehensive audit trails address the emerging documentation requirements across multiple AI governance frameworks.
 For organizations where the MCP gateway itself needs to pass audit, MintMCP handles that compliance burden.

 Quick Comparison